nishanth007joy/EventManagement/Readme.md

 # Http status codes

-200 Ok is returned when there is a response
+1. 200 Ok is returned when there is a response
-500 internal server error when there is any exception including calling s3 api.
+2. 500 internal server error when there is any exception including calling s3 api.
-401/403 is not implemented as the api is not secure at the moment
+3. 401/403 is not implemented as the api is not secure at the moment
+4. 404 Resource not fount when it cannot find a resource.